-Directions: Closely reread the first two paragraphs of chapter 7.
-Read each question and then revisit the text to find evidence that supports your answer.
+Directions: Closely reread the section in the last half of chapter 1, beginning with the paragraph that opens with "The paper was starting to wear out . . ."
+Continue reading to the end of the chapter.
+Read each question and then revisit the text to find the evidence that supports your answer.